Creating an Emergency G-Tube Kit

-There are several items G-tube users or their caregivers need to keep nearby in the event of an incident with the G-tube or an emergency.
+There are several items G-tube users or their caregivers need to keep nearby in the event of an incident with the supplies or an emergency.

-First, get an extra Foley catheter – make sure it’s the same French size as the G-tube – or an extra G-tube button, according to the organization Feeding Tube Awareness.
+According to the Feeding Tube Awareness Foundation, the first thing you should do is get an extra Foley catheter.
+Make sure it’s the same French size as the G-tube.
+You could also get an extra G-tube button.
 In the event that a patient’s G-tube is pulled out or falls out, it’s good to have something nearby with which to replace the tube.
-If a patient’s G-tube was placed recently, go directly to a hospital emergency room for assistance.
+If the tube was placed recently, go directly to a hospital emergency room for assistance.

-You also will need a bottle of water, medical tape, an extension set (if you have an extra G-tube button) and a clamp from an old extension set if you are using a Foley catheter.
+You also can include a bottle of water, medical tape, an extension set (if you have an extra G-tube button) and a clamp from an old extension set if you are using a Foley catheter.

 *Disclaimer: Any health and wellness content presented is for general informational purposes only.
 Such content is not intended to replace or serve as a substitute for professional medical advice, diagnosis or treatment.